eugenehoe08/nextauth_tutorial/README.md

       - This is to simplify the user from session object
       - Instead of writing session.data?.user
       - We can access user directly
+  - This is common functions used in client components
 - lib
   - db.ts
     - Store prisma configuration file
   - utils.ts
+  - Common functions used in server components
 - schemas
   - To store zod schemas for validation